oliversinan/minimal-mistakes/_posts/2017-09-18-intro-to-jekyll-on-github-pages.md

 # Template Forking

 For this website, I used the template `minimal-mistakes`.
-First, fork the [template repository](https://github.com/mmistakes/minimal-mistakes) (you have to be logged in github).
+First, fork the [template repository](https://github.com/mmistakes/minimal-mistakes) (you have to be logged into github).
 To be able to reach the forked repository, we have to rename it.
 Github requires the repository to be named as follows:
 ```
 GITHUB_USERNAME.github.io
 ```